valancej/documentation/_general/account/guides/migrating-from-jenkins-organizations.md

 - [Migrating your Tests from Jenkins to Codeship (pdf)](https://resources.codeship.com/hubfs/Codeship_Migrating_from_Jenkins_to_Codeship-Testing.pdf)
 - [Migrating your Organizations, Users, and Permissions from Jenkins to Codeship (pdf)](https://resources.codeship.com/hubfs/Codeship_Migrating_from_Jenkins_to_Codeship-Organizations_Roles_and_Users.pdf)
 - [Migrating your Notifications from Jenkins to Codeship (pdf)](https://resources.codeship.com/hubfs/Codeship_Migrating_from_Jenkins_to_Codeship-Testing.pdf)

-If you want to learn more please contact us at [helpdesk@codeship.com](mailto:helpdesk@codeship.com).